Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Holographic analysis of the viscosity-conductivity bound

 where $\Pi$ is the canonical momentum conjugate to $\Phi$, as follows from the gravitational version of the Hamilton-Jacobi formalism.
 This finally allows for the determination of retarded Green's functions $ G\left(\mathbf{x},t\right)=-i\theta\left(t\right)\left\langle \left[{ O}\left(\mathbf{x},t\right),{ O}\left(\mathbf{0},0\right)\right]\right\rangle . $ For the Fourier transform with respect to momentum and frequency follows

-Causality is preserved if one considers $\Phi$ that satisfies in-falling boundary conditions at the black hole horizon\cite{Son2002,Herzog2003}.
+Causality is preserved if one considers $\Phi$ that satisfies in-falling boundary conditions at the black hole horizon \cite{Son2002,Herzog2003}.
 The related transport coefficient is given by $-\lim_{\omega,\mathbf{k}\to0}\frac{1}{\omega}{\rm ImG\left(\mathbf{k},\omega\right)}.$

 Anisotropic, static bulk geometries cannot come from a pure gravitational action.
 Thus, we need to couple gravity with {axial} {gauge} fields or massless scalar fields.
-See also Ref.\cite{1202.4436,1310.6725,1306.1404} for generalities on anisotropic studies in holography.
+See also Ref.\cite{1202.4436,1310.6725,1306.1404} for generalities on anisotropic studies in holography. \\ We start from the Einstein-Maxwell-dilaton action